Find the Best Credit Report Sites

 - Missed payments: Missed payments reported in error can have a negative effect on a credit report.
 Some credit bureaus help consumers file a dispute.

-- Fraud: Credit reporting companies can help consumers resolve fraudulent charges on their accounts.
+- Fraud: Credit reporting companies can help consumers monitor their credit and resolve fraudulent charges on their accounts.

 - General errors: It's possible to find general errors on a credit report that can lower one’s credit score.
 Consumers can enlist the credit reporting companies to investigate the errors.

 Identity theft is a serious issue that can be detrimental to one’s credit.
-Many credit report companies offer fraud alert services to quickly inform consumers of potential threats to their credit profile.
+Many credit reporting companies offer credit monitoring with fraud alert services to quickly inform consumers of potential threats to their credit profile.

 - Fee: Depending on the credit report company, there may be an additional fee for the fraud alert, or it may be included in a credit management package.

-- Unusual charges: Some services will alert consumers if an out-of-character charge appears on their account.
+- Unusual charges: Some credit monitoring services will alert consumers if an out-of-character charge appears on their account.

 - Account freezing: Some credit report companies assist consumers in freezing their credit at the credit bureaus.
 This prevents unknown individuals from opening accounts in the customer’s name.